Melanie Martinez: 2026–present: Hades and Elysium

+Personal life

+Martinez began dating fellow musician Oliver Tree in 2019, but they split amicably in June 2020.
+Following Tree's 2026 death, Martinez expressed her shock and heartbreak at the news in an Instagram story.

 Artistry

 Musical style

 Martinez's music has been compared to Lana Del Rey (left) and Lorde (right).

 Martinez's music has been described as pop, alternative pop, art pop, electropop, and dark pop.
 Cry Baby and K–12 were seen to have hip hop and R&B undertones.
 Portals saw Melanie venturing into experimental sounds and pop-rock.